yurybikuzin/dominator_q-n-a/how_to_flatten_SignalVec_of_Signal.md

 Is there any consideration of choosing Arc over Rc in dominator app?
 Or in the frontend use case?

-For example of code see [Question "How to flatten SignalVec of Signal"](#how-to-flatten-signalvec-of-signal)
+For example of code see ["How to flatten SignalVec of Signal"](#how-to-flatten-signalvec-of-signal)

 ### Pauan's answer